Headache – Types, Causes, Symptoms, And Prevention

 - Headache accompanied with fever, vomiting, stiffness in the neck, confusion, blurred or double vision, seizure, or a loss of balance.

 It is important to note that numerous factors can contribute to headaches, and individuals may experience more than one type.
+Understanding the difference between headaches and migraines is crucial for effective management and management.
+Keeping a headache diary and identifying triggers can help in managing symptoms.
 Lifestyle modifications, stress management, and, in some cases, medical intervention can help alleviate and manage headache symptoms.
-If someone experiences severe or persistent headaches, it is advisable to consult with a healthcare professional for proper diagnosis and treatment.
+If someone experiences severe or persistent headaches, it is advisable to consult with a healthcare professional for proper diagnosis and management.Dr certificate approved by an AHPRA-registered GP

 Reference